- Brite Recruitment is the most efficient agency that I have contacted; they are fast, easy, helpful and look after the workers very well

 Your CV is the first impression you give to a potential employer.
 Before you even get to meet a human being, someone has already judged you by this piece of paper.
+They will also view your LinkedIn Profile so make sure to read our blog on Creating an Effective LinkedIn Profile.

 It is a shock to see how many mistakes are on candidate CVs.
 You'd expect them to be outstanding considering how valuable they are.
 Our recruiters scan through hundreds of CVs daily and always see the same mistakes.
 All it takes is one small error and the CV could be rejected.